Early Help Assessment - information for professionals

-The Common Assessment Framework (CAF) provides a method for assessing needs for children and young people to support earlier intervention and to improve joint working and communication between practitioners.
+The Early Help Assessment provides a method for assessing needs for children and young people to support earlier intervention and to improve joint working and communication between practitioners.

-The aim in Herefordshire is to identify, at the earliest opportunity, a child or young person's additional needs which are not being met and provide a timely and coordinated package of support.
-CAF can be used by all professionals working with children, young people and families and is a consent-based process so that it is underpinned by a partnership approach between families and practitioners, with emphasis on family-based decision-making.
+The aim in Herefordshire is to identify, at the earliest opportunity, a family or young person's needs which are not being met and provide a timely and coordinated package of support.
+Early Help Assessment can be used by all professionals working with children, young people and families and is a consent-based process so that it is underpinned by a partnership approach between families and practitioners, with emphasis on family-based decision-making.

 Main points to consider:

-- All forms can be completed electronically, however, the consent part will need to be ticked and signed by hand.
-Unsigned CAF forms will not be accepted.
-Consent is required for all family members to be included in the CAF documentation by inserting a 'Y' in the relevant box on page 2.
+- All forms must be completed electronically, however, the consent part will need to be ticked and signed by hand.
+Unsigned Early Help Assessment forms will not be accepted.

-The CAF support plan now replaces the delivery and review plan.
-This should be used to monitor progress against the outcomes at regular CAF/TAF or MAG meetings.
-The new form encompasses a wellbeing scale to help monitor how the family feels at that point in time.
+The Early Help Assessment support plan now replaces the delivery and review plan.
+This should be used to monitor progress against the outcomes at regular Team around the Family (TAF) or Family Network meetings.

-We have created a CAF closure form to ensure that outcomes for children and families are monitored more effectively when a CAF closes.
-This form allows the lead professional and the family to detail why the CAF came to an end, what needs (if any) remain unmet and what impact the CAF had overall.
+The Early Help Assessment closure form ensures that outcomes for children and families are monitored more effectively when an Early Help Assessment closes.
+This form allows the key person and the family to detail why the Early Help Assessment came to an end, what needs (if any) remain unmet and what impact EARLY HELP had overall.
 These outcomes are measured against the Families First criteria.
-The new form encompasses a wellbeing scale to help monitor how the family feels at the closure of the CAF.

-MAGs have developed across the county in different localities and are a key part of the process of identifying and meeting any additional needs of children, young people, families and carers identified through the CAF process.
+Family Network meetings are a key part of the process of identifying and meeting any additional needs of children, young people, families and carers identified through the Early Help Assessment process.

-There are currently eight MAG meetings being held every six weeks which cover their respective areas:
+There are currently eight Family Network meetings being held every six weeks which cover their respective areas: